Recirculating aquaculture systems

 Production tanks vary in size and shape.
 Smooth, round tanks with sloping bottoms are useful as solids can be concentrated and subsequently removed from a centre drain.
 This design facilitates thorough cleaning and ensures aeration is evenly distributed.

-In simple recirculation systems, water may be treated by two processes: mechanical filtration (to remove solids e.g. faecal matter, uneaten feeds) and biological filtration to remove dissolved toxic wastes.
+In simple recirculation systems, water may be treated by two processes: mechanical filtration (to remove solids such as faecal matter, uneaten feeds, etc.) and biological filtration to remove dissolved toxic wastes.

 Other system components